Rapid American Corporation (Philip Carey Manufacturing Corp.)

 - Boilermakers

-If you worked with Rapid American or Philip Carey products and now have an asbestos illness, talk to a mesothelioma lawyer.
-They can help you get compensation once a trust becomes available.
+If you worked with Rapid-American or Philip Carey products and now have an asbestos illness, talk to a mesothelioma lawyer.
+They can help you get compensation through the trust.

 Additional Resources and Help for Asbestos Victims

 Remember, if you’ve been diagnosed with an asbestos-related illness, there is a good chance you’ll qualify for considerable compensation.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form for our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.